giaunguyen2604/document/lesson-learn/firebase.md

 ```

 ## 2. **Firebase Authentication**
-- Go to Firebase console → follow the instruction in console to enable the feature
+- Go to Firebase console → follow the instruction on console to enable the feature
 - Authorized domains: At Settings tab → select menu `Authorized domains` → Add Domain being used
 - In firebase config file, add this:
  ```ts